WING-NUS/SciAssist/docs/source/Usage.rst

 API
 ---------

-Pipeline usage
+General overview
-''''''''''''''
+'''''''''''''''''''''''''''

-SciAssist provides pipelines to make it simple to use any provided model for inference on various tasks.
+SciAssist provides parsers to make it simple to use any provided model for inference on various tasks.

-Each task is associated with a pipeline, and the pipeline automatically loads a default model capable of inference for your task.
+Each task is associated with a parser, and the parser automatically loads a default model capable of inference for your task.

-1. Start by creating a task-specific pipeline.
+1. Start by creating a task-specific parser.
 Taking ``reference string parsing`` as example:

 .. code-block:: python

     >>> from SciAssist import ReferenceStringParsing

-    >>> pipeline = ReferenceStringParsing()
+    >>> ref_parser = ReferenceStringParsing()

-2. Pass your input string to the pipeline:
+2. Pass your input string to the parser:

 .. code-block:: python

-    >>> pipeline.predict(
+    >>> ref_parser.predict(
     ...
 "Waleed Ammar, Matthew E. Peters, Chandra Bhagavat- ula, and Russell Power.
 2017.
 The ai2 system at semeval-2017 task 10 (scienceie): semi-supervised end-to-end entity and relation extraction.
 In ACL workshop (SemEval).", ...     type="str"
     ... )